Skip to Content

 Excavation

-In the seventh century A.D., farmers started constructing permanent settlements and organizing their living space in new ways.
+In the seventh century AD, farmers started constructing permanent settlements and organizing their living space in new ways.
 Here, smaller and deeper storage structures are visible near larger, shallower residential structures.
+Photo by Henry Wallace.

 Quick Findings